 FES, together with Lange, presented findings that trade does not necessarily work for workers in Asia, who pay a high price for their coveted jobs in the export-producing factories of Asia.
 Faced with structural massive overtime work, poor occupational health and safety standards and shrinking wages, workers, trade unions and local governments are finding themselves increasingly powerless vis-à-vis the negotiating might of global supply chains and globalised capitalism.
 The changing nature of international trade, dominated by global value chains, has led to downward pressure on working conditions, undermining fundamental workplace rights along its grinding way.

-These findings, established through field research and analysis carried out under the framework of CLS+ in Asia, informed the panel’s debate (link to FES study Who benefits from trade?).
+These findings, established through field research and analysis carried out under the framework of CLS+ in Asia, informed the panel’s debate (<link news who-benefits-from-trade external-link>link to FES study Who benefits from trade?).
 “Trade cannot fix domestic policy failures,” said Ken Ash, Director of Trade and Agriculture at the Organisation for Economic Co-operation and Development (OECD).
 In contrast, Corinne Vargha, Director of the International Labour Standards Department at the International Labour Organization (ILO), spoke about the need to actively involve stakeholders, improve consultation mechanisms, and policy coherence.
 She said that there is “very limited satisfaction with the overall transparency of the trade negotiation process.”

 “It is time to step up action to make free trade fair.
 It is not acceptable that companies are competing by lowering labour standards.
 There has to be a floor of rights which nobody can go below"